ahmedgamalabohagar/AWS-projects/proj3-Store-Retrieve-Data-with-AWS-DynamoDB+Lambda/README.md

-# 🗄️ Project 3: Store and Retrieve Data with AWS DynamoDB + Lambda
+# 🗄️ Store and Retrieve Data with AWS DynamoDB + Lambda

 ## 📘 Overview
 This project demonstrates how to build a simple **serverless web backend** using **AWS Lambda**, **API Gateway**, and **DynamoDB**.